rohan-varma/rohan-varma.github.io/_posts/2017-4-7-Noisy-Labels.md

 ### Motivation
 The main motivation was to show that a neural network could "perform better than its teacher", or attain a test accuracy that is better than the actual labels for the testeing dataset.
 An example of this was shown with MNIST.

 The researchers trained a (relatively shallow) convolutional network with 2 conv layers and a single fully connected layer followed by a 10-way softmax. it was trained with stochastic gradient descent with minibatch learning.
 SGD is explained further in the next section.
-When the researchers introduced noise into the data, such as corrupting the true label with another random label that corresponds to another class with probability $0.5$, the network still only got 2.29% error.
-However as the probability of corrupting the label increased to above about $0.83$ the network failed to learn and had the same error as the corruption probability.
+When the researchers introduced noise into the data, such as corrupting the true label with another random label that corresponds to another class with probability $$0.5$$, the network still only got 2.29% error.
+However as the probability of corrupting the label increased to above about $$0.83$$ the network failed to learn and had the same error as the corruption probability.

 ### Stochastic Gradient Descent
 As an aside, stochastic gradient descent is a method for approximated the true gradient which is computed with gradient descent.
-We consider the typical gradient descent algorithm that takes derivatives with respect to the parameters of a loss function $J(\theta)$ and then updates the parameters in the opposite direction:
+We consider the typical gradient descent algorithm that takes derivatives with respect to the parameters of a loss function $$J(\theta)$$ and then updates the parameters in the opposite direction:

 $$ \delta \theta_i = \nabla_{\theta_i} J(\theta, X) $$
 $$ \theta_i += -\alpha * \delta \theta_i $$
 $$\forall i \in [1...m]$$

-where there are $m$ parameters that we need to learn.
+where there are $$m$$ parameters that we need to learn.
 The above algorithm just models regular gradient descent without any techniques such as momentum or Adagrad applied.
-The main point is that when we compute partial derivatives, we need to use the entire training set $X$.
+The main point is that when we compute partial derivatives, we need to use the entire training set $$X$$.

 If the training set is extremely large, this can be computationally prohibitive.
 The main idea behind SGD is then to use only a small portion of the training dataset to compute the updates, which are approximations of the true gradient.
 For example, the researchers used minibatches of 200 samples instead of the entire training set of 50,000 examples.
 These minibatch samples need to be drawn randomly.
 Even though each individual approximation may not be very accurate, in the long run we get a very good approximation of the true gradient.